Last month at the Mayborn Literary Nonfiction Conference in Grapevine, Texas, I received the organization’s annual fellowship in biography.

 The award provides an “emerging biographer” with writing time during a short-term residency in the foothills of the Sangre de Cristo Mountains, north of Santa Fe, N.M.
 I’ll be working on my biography of Eliza Scidmore.

-The best part of the prize is a period of mentoring by the Pulitzer Prize-winning biographer James McGrath Morris.
-Jamie co-sponsors the award, along with his wife, Patty, and makes a casita adjacent to their house available to the fellowship winners.
+The best part of the prize is a period of mentoring by the prize-winning biographer James McGrath Morris.
+Jamie sponsors the award along with his wife, Patty.
+They make a casita adjacent to their house available to the fellowship winners.

 Besides supporting this fellowship, Jamie started a program at Mayborn to coach high schools students in the skills of writing biography.

-For his Joseph Pulitzer biography, Jamie wrote a delightful account of how he flew off to Paris to track down a lead on a long-lost diary of Pulitzer’s brother, Albert.
+One story Jamie tells captures, delightfully, the mastery he brings to the craft of writing biography, including an acclaimed biography of the newspaper publisher Joseph Pulitzer.
+During research for the book, Jamie flew off to Paris, on a moment’s notice, to track down a lead on a long-lost diary of Pulitzer’s brother, Albert.
 The trip involved meeting Albert’s 85-year-old granddaughter Muriel, a sculptor with a rooftop atelier at Saint-Sulpice church.
-I loved the description of how Jamie squatted his tall frame into a chair in the attic room as they sat and chatted over tea.
+I love Jamie’s description of how he bent his tall frame into a chair in the cramped attic room as they sat and chatted over tea.

 The Mayborn Conference is affiliated with the Frank W. and Sue Mayborn School of Journalism of the University of North Texas.
 It features a packed two days of presentations on storytelling techniques and the craft of nonfiction writing.